jalabrecque/website/content/talk/association_you_keep/index.md

 location: Online
 address: []

-summary:
-abstract: [Associational language is very common in health research.
+summary: Associational language is very common in health research.
 But too often it’s used in contexts where associational language is not appropriate or, at worst, nonsensical.
 I will talk about when and why associational language is not valid and why causal language should be used instead.
 The important implication of this is that a lot of research that avoids causal language is necessarily causal and should be applying causal inference.
-Lastly, I will discuss one way, I believe, we can increase the uptake of causal inference. ]
+Lastly, I will discuss one way, I believe, we can increase the uptake of causal inference.
+abstract: []

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.